rust-lang/book/src/ch11-02-running-tests.md

 Only the test with the name `one_hundred` ran; the other two tests didn’t match that name.
 The test output lets us know we had more tests that didn’t run by displaying `2 filtered out` at the end.

-If a test name is a substring of another test, we can use `-- --exact` argument, referring to test function with full path, for example `cargo test tests::one_hundred -- --exact`.

 We can’t specify the names of multiple tests in this way; only the first value given to `cargo test` will be used.
 But there is a way to run multiple tests.